Brought to you by Mel Patterson

-That lower than expected manufacturing data boosted bonds.
-The 30YR FNMA 4.0% bond ended UP .11, to $102.36.
-In Freddie Mac’s Primary Mortgage Market Survey, the national average 30-year fixed mortgage rate fell to its lowest level since February last year.
+Rising stocks and positive data pushed bond prices lower.
+The 30YR FNMA 4.0% bond ended down .20, to $103.14.
+In Freddie Mac’s Primary Mortgage Market Survey, the national average 30-year fixed mortgage rate stayed near its two-year low.
 Remember, mortgage rates can be extremely volatile, so check with your mortgage professional for up-to-the-minute information.

 THIS WEEK’S FORECAST

 NOTE: Weaker economic data tends to send bond prices up and interest rates down, while positive data points to lower bond prices and higher loan rates.

 FEDERAL RESERVE WATCH

-Forecasting Federal Reserve policy changes in coming months… Virtually no one on Wall Street sees the Fed touching rates at this week’s FOMC meet.
-Same goes for the two confabs after that.
+Forecasting Federal Reserve policy changes in coming months… The Fed should leave rates unchanged this week, but the Fed Funds Futures market sees a quarter percent rate cut in July, followed by another one in September.
 Note: In the lower chart, a 19% probability of change is an 81% probability the rate will stay the same.

 Current Fed Funds Rate: 2.25%-2.50%